 In case of questions about your specific project, you are welcome to send your project details to our customer projects team using the request support form.
 They would be happy to understand the project requirements and provide recommendations for using the right product(s).

 Q5: Is it possible to combine different product materials for a project?

 A: Yes, customers have options to combine different products while maintaining a consistent look and feel.
 For example, wet-pour architectural precast can be used for load-bearing structural stone applications while dry (vibrant-tamped) cast stone is used for intricate shapes with stringent tolerance requirements, and GFRC (Glass Fiber Reinforced Concrete) for higher elevations where less weight of stone panels can simplify structural engineering and construction process.

-Q6: Do you offer warranty on your products?
+Q6: Do you offer a warranty on your products?

 A: Yes, AAS offers a 1-year standard warranty on products.

 Q7: What are the sizes available for the stone pieces?

 A: Dry-tamp stone panels can be 8 ft. in length.
 It also depends on the thickness of the panel.
 Typically, the length should be up to 15 times the width of the stone piece.
 So for example, for a 2″ wide panel, it can be up to 30″, or 2.5 ft. long.

 Q8: What are the available options for stone shapes?

 A: Advanced Architectural Stone (AAS) specializes in customizing stone panels as required by the project.
-Customers are able to get stone pieces in virtually any shape they need.
-Click on this blog post link to learn more about technology, as well as project examples of stone pieces manufactured in complex shapes.
+Customers can get stone pieces in virtually any shape they need.
+Click on this blog post link to learn more about technology, as well as project examples of stone pieces fabricated using custom molds.